RoboCup-RSVRL/RoboCup2022RVRL_Demo/README.md

 # RoboCup 2022 Rescue Simulation Virtual Robot League (RSVRL)

-This year, the  rescue virtual robot league infrastructure is migrated to ROS 2 foxy-version.
+This year, the  <strong>rescue virtual robot league</strong> infrastructure is migrated to <strong>ROS 2 foxy-version</strong>.
 All sections and packages are undergoing major changes, and we will provide practical demos of each major challenge in the league to better understand the new infrastructure according to the following program:

 | Task                    | Goal                         | Progress                                               |